 · The Behavior Consultant attends monthly team meetings, reviews the program data, creates new programs as required, trains BI's, creates behavior programs as required, as well as observes your BI's during session with your child once per month

 · This is the individual who is specifically trained by the Senior Behavior Consultant to assist with the training and organization of your child’s program at ½ the cost of the behavior consultant.
-The program managers will ensure the early intervention program is running smoothly and that the behavior interventionists (BIs) are following the protocols as outlined in each program
+The Sr BI will ensure the early intervention program is running smoothly and that the behavior interventionists (BIs) are following the protocols as outlined in each program

-· Program Managers are the main contact for the family; the one who ensure that your child's program is being run correctly as the behavior consultant intended it and ensures that your BI's are trained and up-to-date on all the program techniques.
+· Sr BIs are the main contact for the family; the one who ensure that your child's program is being run correctly as the behavior consultant intended it and ensures that your BI's are trained and up-to-date on all the program techniques.

-· Program managers attend monthly team meetings, train BI's, review your child's program binder, reviews the data for each program and sends the data to the behavior consultant, and works directly 1:1 with your child at least once per month
+· Sr BIs attend monthly team meetings, train BI's, review your child's program binder, reviews the data for each program and sends the data to the behavior consultant, and works directly 1:1 with your child at least once per month

-· Most program managers have either a B.A. in a related field (child development; psychology) and/or many, many years of experience working with children with autism as teacher’s aides or BIs in an ABA early intervention program
+· Most Sr BIs have either a B.A. in a related field (child development; psychology) and/or many, many years of experience working with children with autism as teacher’s aides or BIs in an ABA early intervention program.
+Many of them are working towards their BCaBA or BCBA certification.

 4. Behavior Interventionist (BI) (also known as "therapists"):